lucasdetoledo4/Toy-Datasets/README.md

 # toy_datasets

-Training with Kaggle datasets for my own development.
+Jupyter notebooks with different datasets used for training or checking some specific stuff for personal development.